prometheus/cloudwatch_exporter/README.md

-Prometheus Exporter for S3, API Gateway and Cloudwatch Events Lambda Cloudwatch Metrics
+Prometheus Exporter for S3, API Gateway and Cloudwatch Events and Lambda Cloudwatch Metrics
 =====

 ## Usage